jrobi001/Unnamed-CS-Project/docs/_posts/2021-02-04-Pre-processing-price-data-and-first-model!.md

     </tr>
   </tbody>
 </table>
-Below we seperate the raw data into training validation and test sets.
+Below we separate the raw data into training validation and test sets.
 We then individual create samples and targets, by aligning the data according to how far back each batch sample will consider (lookback), how far ahead the predicted target is (delay) and how many steps between individual samples to include in batches (steps).

 ```python